vyfor/cord.nvim/.github/wiki/FAQ.md

 }
 ```

-Alternatively, you can use `mode = 'defer'` to throttle your updates more strictly and try to avoid being rate limited in the first place.
+Alternatively, you can use `mode = 'defer'`.
+Instead of sending updates immediately, this mode holds onto them and waits for the next `interval` before sending them out.
+It's a stricter way to throttle updates to avoid triggering a rate limit in the first place.

 > [!NOTE]
-> I also have a hypothesis that Discord's internal state is somehow getting desynced.
-It *may* be thinking an update isn't necessary even when the displayed activity is out of date.
-To prevent this, the server now "pads" fields with whitespaces (can be disabled via `advanced.discord.sync.pad`) to force Discord to recognize the update as new data.
-Even in case my hypothesis proves wrong, it carries no harm, and seems to provide better results in my observations.
-It all sounds a little silly but I can't think of any reason *why* would they intentionally remove queuing in the first place, thus, this must be some kind of a bug.
+> I also suspect that Discord's internal state is somehow getting desynced.
+It seems like the server might be "deciding" an update isn't necessary because it doesn't recognize the data as new, even when the displayed activity is stuck or out of date.
+> To fix this, the plugin now "pads" fields with whitespaces (can be disabled via `advanced.discord.sync.pad`) to hopefully trick Discord into seeing the update as brand new data.
+Even if my hypothesis is inaccurate, this "hack" carries no harm and, in my testing, consistently leads to more reliable updates.
+It's a bit of a workaround, but since Discord removed update queuing, this seems to be the best way to handle what looks like a bug on their end.

 This issue is not Cord's fault.

 See the [discussion](https://github.com/vyfor/cord.nvim/discussions/321) for details.

 > ### Q: Why can't I disable timestamps in my Rich Presence?
 Why are they misbehaving?